bridging-the-gap/bridging-the-gap.github.io/index.md

   OL: It would be cool to be able to register for events!
 The design could also go through significant improvements.

+  KH: If you were able to submit you CV so your user had it in its collection when you applied for a job.

 #### Do you think our website would be useful to the UH community?
   A: Yes, if you can get companies to use this website, it should be a very useful tool for the community.